paxsonswierc/galfit_wrapper/README.md

 ## Running galfit wrapper

-To run download repository and run
+Download code into directory of your choice. cd into the directory and run the following.
+Note that currently, you must run from inside the directory with the code or it may break.
 ```
 $ python3 galfit_wrapper.py
 ```
 This will open up prompt to input a target fits file to start working on

 Alternatively, you can give the target fits file path as a command line argument
 ```